GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 ## Executive Summary

-This Quarterly report summarises validation for DEA surface reflectance products for quarter 2 (April-June), 2024 and presents aggregate validation results to the end of this quarter.
+This Quarterly report summarises validation for DEA surface reflectance products for Quarter 2 (April-June) of 2024 and presents aggregate validation results to the end of this quarter.

 * During this quarter, 2 field sites were measured 3 times and can be matched to 3 overpasses.